Lakhan9525/lystproject/README.md

  Hello everyone hope you are doing well, Today i'M writing about our construct week project.
 In our costruct week i have clone the website of The LYST.com for clonig out net we had use Html to make structure of our project CSS for styling and JavaScript for function like get data from database, serach function, sorting, filtter and many more function we have use
  About this project: 🙌
-This is a team project, built by us in the Construct Week - Unit 4 at Masai School.

 In this project we have tried to clone frontend of Lyst.
 Cart functionality has been added using browser's localstorage and Redux.
 Project design is responsive for all screen sizes.
 This project is an effort to implement learning at masai and improve our understanding of the React.